colot025/url-shortener/README.md

 5. **Use the App to Shorten URLs**:
    - Type or paste the link you want to shorten in the "Original URL" field and then click "Submit" to generate your shorten url.
    - If you would like to use a create a custom name for the shorten url, add a custom short ID and click "Submit".
+   - After generating a shortened URL, click the **View Analytics** button.
+   - You will be redirected to a page displaying:
+      - Total views count.
+   - Click the **Regenerate Link** button for an existing shortened URL.
+   - The application will generate a new shortened URL for the same original link.
+   - Use the new link as needed.

 ---